BritishPandaChick/disney-codes/log.md

 - Use documentation from https://hackernoon.com/the-ultimate-guide-for-creating-a-simple-modal-component-in-vanilla-javascript-react-angular-8733e2859b42 to see if modal appears on the screen.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 6: July 10, 2019
+**What I Did Today:** Remove JavaScript code I've been using.
+Rewrote all modal code in HTML.
+Add links for jQuery and Bootstrap for JavaScript.

+**Day Summary:** I spent all my time trying to get the RSVP button to work.
+The original documentation I was trying to use wasn't working.
+So I did some googling to see what I could find.
+In the end, I decided to start over completely.
+I removed all the CSS and JavaScript code I had written.
+I began to redo the modal code itself.
+I read online to add links to the jQuery and Bootstrap JS file so I added those links to see if they would help.
+Right now I'm going back to using the W3Schools documentation.
+I'm going to also check out the Bootstrap documentation to see if I can at least get something to appear on the site.

+**Tomorrow's List:**
+- Finish adding modal classes to HTML.
+Use https://www.w3schools.com/bootstrap/bootstrap_ref_js_modal.asp to help write code and see if modal code can work.
+- Write any JavaScript code to get the RSVP button working.
+- Style RSVP button.
+Currently text is all blue.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)